gbmhunter/candy-calc/README.rst

 ========= ========== ============================================================================================================
 Version   Date       Comment
 ========= ========== ============================================================================================================
-v2.2.0.0  2013/11/21 Added linkUnits() function.
+v2.3.0.0  2013/11/22 Added support for multiple calculators to run on the same page, using the ``cc.registerCalc()`` API.
+Closes #21. v2.2.0.0  2013/11/21 Added linkUnits() function.
 Closes #20, although it doesn't work correctly yet. v2.1.2.4  2013/11/21 Fix didn't work, reverting to old external link style (no new window). v2.1.2.3  2013/11/21 Attempt to fix broken README links.